SoloVeryFun/Crewly/README.md

 📌 Client and Executor Registration in Telegram Bot
 📖 Description

-This module handles onboarding (first-time entry) and user registration.
+This module handles onboarding (first-time entry) and user registration in a Telegram bot.
 When a user starts the bot, they choose a role:

 👤 Client — searches for executors and posts job requests.